Dozens feared dead as tornadoes, storms strike US states

 “Right now we’re focusing on the citizens, trying to get to everybody that needs us,” Ward said.

-Jablon reported from Los Angeles; Salter reported from O’Fallon, Missouri.
-Associated Press journalists Bruce Schreiner in Frankfort, Kentucky, John Raby in Charleston, West Virginia, and Jeff McMurray in Chicago contributed to this report.
+John Raby in Charleston, West Virginia, and Jeff McMurray in Chicago contributed to this report.
+Salter reported from O’Fallon, Missouri.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.